Sales managers are not always present in small businesses, so we are often asked what…

 - Is your company who they prefer to work with?

 If the answer to these questions is yes, it becomes a process of helping the buyer justify any additional upfront costs if they have not already.
-If they answer no to these questions, you need to understand where you have fallen short of satisfying them.
+If they answer no to these questions, you must understand where you have fallen short of satisfying them.

 You can’t always satisfy all three areas, but you can still win the business.
 Knowing where you are preferred and where you are not will make it easier to justify your value by focusing on the areas of preference.